guillaumearm/handle-io/README.md

 ```

 ### Deal with errors

+#### Try/Catch

 The simplest way to handle errors with `handle-io` is to use try/catch blocks.

-As you can see in the example below, you can try/catch any errors inside a handler:
+As you can see in the example below, you can try/catch any errors:

-- synchronous error (thrown) from io
+- inside handler:
-- asynchronous error (unhandled promise rejection) from io
+  - thrown error
+- inside io:
-- thrown from another handler
+  - thrown error
+  - unhandled promise rejection

 **e.g.**